cubist-dev/axelar-CounterAvaEth-example/README.md

 ## Overview

-This repository is an example of using Axelar to do cross-chain calls using interface contracts similar to the ones that Cubist will be generating.
+This repository is an example of using Axelar to do cross-chain calls using interface contracts similar to the ones that Cubist will generate.
 The example is based on other [Axelar examples](https://github.com/axelarnetwork/axelar-local-gmp-examples).